mvolkmann/blog/src/web-dev-tips.md

 Here are the value patterns to add a shadow on a single side of an element.
+Note that a small amount of shadow is also added to the adjacent sides in order to achieve a 3D effect and this cannot be prevented.

 | Side          | offset-x offset y inset? |
 | ------------- | ------------------------ |